srirammandalika/R2R/README.md

 >
 > **Disclaimer:**
 > This code was used for internal experimentation and rapid prototyping.
-While it implements the core components of the R2R method, certain modules (especially in the final evaluation/replay loop) may require adaptation or fine-tuning to exactly reproduce the results reported in the paper.
+While it implements the core components of the R2R method, certain modules  may require adaptation or fine-tuning.

 ## BibTeX & Citation